 - Break down stones in your dog’s urinary tract

 (Caution: many foods high in chlorophyll also contain calcium oxalate, which can cause stones.
-I will talk about this more in a bit.)
+More about this in a bit.)

-Chlorophyll can also bind to toxins and heavy metals like mercury.
+Chlorophyll can also bind to toxins and heavy metals like mercury (23).
 It then carries them to your dog’s kidney, which flushes the toxins out of his system.
 This can help reduce organ damage and may prevent diseases like cancer.

 4. Vitamin C